sourcegraph/about/handbook/engineering/observability/monitoring.md

 Once the dashboard is ready to be shipped to customers, we will need to port it to the [monitoring generator](./monitoring_architecture.md#monitoring-generator) to be included in our next Sourcegraph release.

-You can use a local Grafana or the Cloud grafana to create a new dashboard and then export by following these steps:
+You can use a local Grafana or the Cloud grafana to create a new dashboard and then export it by following these steps:

 - Open "Dashboard Settings" (top right cog).
 - Select "JSON Model".